Redoxer-CommunityProjects/redox-remote-euchre/README.md

 # redox-remote-euchre
 A straight-forward Lua and Love2d app that enables the folks at Redxo to play euchre remotely, in our own way.

+## Testing the app / Development
+Ensure you have love downloaded and setup: https://love2d.org/ And you'll want to alias to the full binary so you can run things like `love "<path to directory containing main.lua>"` assuming you have the love.app in your app directory, you can use `alias love="/Applications/love.app/Contents/MacOS/love"` in your preferred shell file (.bash_profile, .zshrc, etc..)